elmahio/documentation/docs/logging-errors-programmatically.md

 }
 ```

-An exception is thrown when trying to divide by zero, but what if we want to catch (and log) that exception instead of throwing it back through the call stack?
+In this example, a [System.DivideByZeroException](https://elmah.io/exceptions/System.DivideByZeroException/) is thrown when trying to divide by zero, but what if we want to catch (and log) that exception instead of throwing it back through the call stack?
 With ELMAH's `ErrorSignal` class we can log the error:

 ```csharp
 try